If you or anyone you know needs help

 If you are an employee of a service provider and are distressed by any aspects of the Royal Commission, please seek advice and assistance through your employer’s Employee Assistance Program or call LifeLine on 13 11 14.

-The National Counselling and Referral Service can be contacted on 1800 421 468, 9am to 6pm AEDT Mon-Fri and 9am to 5pm AEDT Sat-Sun.
+Until 31 December 2023, the National Counselling and Referral Service can be contacted on 1800 421 468, 9:00 am to 6:00 pm AEDT Monday to Friday and 9am to 5pm AEDT Sat-Sun.
 Further information on support services is available on the DSS website.

 This information is provided as general information to members only.
 It does not take the place of formal legal advice and any member with concerns about any issue arising out of or related to the Royal Commission is encouraged to seek their own independent legal advice.